Charleston Car Accident Lawyers

 out-of-court negotiations between your attorney and the opposition's

 insurance company.
 However, if the insurance company does not offer you

-an amount we belive is fair, or if they heavily contest your claim, a
+an amount we believe is fair, or if they heavily contest your claim, a

 trial may be necessary to maximize your chances of securing a favorable

 outcome.
 While it is nearly impossible to predict whether or not a case

 will go to trial, it is best to consult with an attorney to get a good